lollobaldo/AdventOfCode__HASKELL/Day 1/readme.md

 # Day 1 Challenge

-Main challenge: optimise data rapresentation for part (b) to run in a rasonable amount of time.
+Main challenge: optimise data rapresentation for part (b) to run in a reasonable amount of time.

 # Part (a)
 Sum a list of numbers -- trivial